Become a Slice of Heaven Farm CSA member and enjoy a weekly box filled with seasonal organically grown vegetables.

 Crop failure: This is a reality for every farmer, even those who spray vigorously with chemicals and fertilizers.
 We do our best to prevent this but occasionally we will have an entire crop get wiped out for some reason or another.
 This is why we don’t make any promises about what will be in your box.
 We just provide a list of vegetables that we will be planting.

 Each week your box will be filled with organically grown seasonal vegetables.
-Boxes cost $30 per week.
-We aim to include about 8-14 different vegetables each week and around a $33+ value.
+Boxes cost $37 per week.
+We aim to include about 8-14 different vegetables each week.
 This should be enough for a 1-2 person veggie-loving household or 3-5 person household.
 We do not repeat the same box each week but there is less variety at the beginning and end of the season than the peak of harvest season (summer/early fall).
 We strive to include carrots, lettuce, greens, alliums and herbs in every single box along with a bunch of other great vegetables.

 Vegetables we grow

 The full season will run 26 weeks, from beginning of May to the end of October.
 Each weekly share will cost $37 for the box of vegetables.
 Members who select this option should understand that over the course of the season, all boxes are not equal.
 The season begins with smaller boxes (there are fewer types of vegetables that can be grown in spring than later in the year) and the size and variety of the boxes increases as the harvest season approaches (summer/early fall).
 The end of the season boxes will reflect fall/cold-weather varietals and you will receive some storage vegetables for the winter.
 This is a great option for eating with the seasons!

 Weekly option ($962)